 Gang Liu (firstname.lastname@example.org)

-You must have completed at least two years of engineering studies and have an interest in sustainability.
+You must have completed at least two years of studies in engineering, natural sciences, social sciences or economics and have an interest in sustainability.

 The aim of this course is to provide knowledge about:

 the history and development of global sustainability challenges (e.g., climate change, water shortage, food security, and energy supply) and policy frameworks/agendas (e.g., circular economy, green economy, bioeconomy, material and energy efficiency, urban sustainability, and United Nations Sustainable Development Goals);

 basic concepts, tools, and theories used in environmental system analysis and industrial ecology, especially material flow analysis and life cycle assessment;